7/24/2019

 Operator

 Thank you.
 Ladies and gentlemen, if you would like to register a question, please press the 1 followed by the 4 on your telephone.
-You will hear a three tone prompt to acknowledge your request.
+You will hear a three-tone prompt to acknowledge your request.
 If your question has been answered and you would like to withdraw your registration, please press the 1 followed by the 3.
 If you're using a speakerphone, please lift your handset before entering your request.
-Again, ladies and gentlemen, if you would like to register a question, kindly press 1-4 on your telephone keypad.
+Again, ladies and gentlemen, if you'd like to register a question, kindly press 1-4 on your telephone keypad.
 Our first question comes from the line of Robert Jones with Goldman Sachs.
 Please proceed with your question.

 speaker